 Museum programs are brought to you by museum educators and members of the Fairbanks community, who volunteer to teach school children, guide tours, and help during special events.

 Nurture your passion for science, history, culture, and art.
 Volunteer with us to

 "I enjoy guiding the kids to learn new things and think in new ways in the museum, and the best part is how excited they are when they reach those new discoveries." -Heidi Hatcher, Docent

-Volunteer docents work with a team to guide K-6th Directed Discovery field trips.
+Volunteer docents work with a team to guide K-6th grade students on Directed Discovery field trips.
 Docents commit 3 hours, 1 day per week for a full semester.
 Training prepares you to use exhibits and hands-on objects to share science, culture and art with students.
 Docents gain experience in education and interpretation and learn about Alaska's natural and cultural history.
 Credit available for UAF students.